Xelminoe/Lightship-Submission-Helper/README.md

 ## Lightship-Exporter

-The lightship-exporter plugin allows users to export Lightship (Niantic Wayfarer) location data and integrate it with the [Wayfarer Planner](https://gitlab.com/NvlblNm/wayfarer) for better visualization and planning on the map.
+The lightship-exporter plugin allows users to export Lightship (Niantic Spatial) location data and integrate it with the [Wayfarer Planner](https://gitlab.com/NvlblNm/wayfarer) for better visualization and planning on the map.

 After setting up the corresponding Wayfarer Planner web app, simply import its URL into lightship-exporter.